 Assistance with Fuel Assistance, Food Stamp Applications, Health Care Proxy, File of Life, MBTA Passes, Photo Copies, Notary Public, and more&..

-Activities: Trips, Cards, Games, Pool Table, Intergeneration Programs, Creative Writing, Senior Club Meetings, Arts/Crafts, Shuffleboard, Parties for Special Occasions, Water Color Paint Classes, Guest Speakers, computer club and classes and computers that are on line, and much more.
+Activities: Trips, Cards, Games, Pool Table, Intergeneration Programs, Creative Writing, Senior Club Meetings, Arts/Crafts, Parties for Special Occasions, Water Color Paint Classes, Guest Speakers, and a computer lab with one on one computer instruction available, and much more.

-Advocacy & Information and Referral, monthly visits by our State Representatives, SHINE (Serving Health Information Needs of Elders).
+Advocacy & Information and Referral, monthly visits by our State Representatives.